Cultural depictions of elephants: Sports

 The elephant is used as a mascot or logo for various sports groups.

 Circus showman P. T. Barnum donated the stuffed hide of Jumbo the elephant to Tufts University in 1885, where Jumbo soon became the mascot for their sports teams.
 However, all that remains of Jumbo are some ashes stored in a peanut butter jar and a piece of his tail following a fire in 1975.
 "Jumbo's spirit lives on" in the peanut butter jar which is ceremoniously passed on to successive athletic directors.

 The mascot for the Oakland Athletics baseball team is based on the figurative white elephant.
 The story of picking the mascot began when New York Giants' manager John McGraw told reporters that Philadelphia manufacturer Benjamin Shibe, who owned the controlling interest in the new team, had a "white elephant on his hands"; manager Connie Mack defiantly adopted the white elephant as the team mascot.
 The A's are sometimes, but infrequently, referred to as the 'Elephants' or 'White Elephants'.
 Their mascot is nicknamed Stomper.

 University of Alabama's Crimson Tide mascot has been an elephant since 1930 after a sportswriter wrote of a fan yelling "Hold your horses, the elephants are coming!" as the football team rumbled onto the field.
 Their elephant-costumed "Big Al" officially debuted at the 1979 Sugar Bowl.

 Catania, Italy uses the elephant to represent their football team, referencing the animal that has represented their city since ancient times.

 The crest of Kerala Blasters FC, an Indian association football club is designed around an elephant holding football.
 Elephants are the state animal of Kerala and have a main role in their culture.
 They are considered as symbol of unity, power, and pride.
 The crest of the club symbolises the heritage, culture, spirit, and passion of Kerala, and its love for football.

+The elephant is a symbol for some national football teams: Côte d'Ivoire, Thailand and Guinea.
+It is also the symbol for the Côte d'Ivoire and Sri Lanka national rugby union teams, as well as for the South African Currie Cup Eastern Province Elephants rugby union club.